jxc136/Skill-Chalenges/brief/to_do_list.md

   def add (text) #text is a string
     # no return value
     # pushes any todo actions into the task list
   end

+  def remove (entry) #text is a string contained within the task list array
+    # no return value
+    # deletes the specified string from the to_do list array
+  end

   def display